ehmicky/test-api/README.md

 Automatic API testing.

-**Unstable**: please do not use this at the moment, this repository is not stable yet.
+**This is a Work In Progress**: please do not use this at the moment, this repository is not stable yet.

 # Features